ConnectingEurope/Context-Broker-Data-Visualisation/doc/user/index.md

 ### Saving configuration

-Once the user has finished configuring the Context Broker, its services and tools, the “Apply Configuration” at the top part of the page should be clicked so as to save it.
-If not, the current configuration will be lost and the deleted options will continue to appear.
+Once the user has finished configuring the Context Broker, its services and tools, the **Apply Configuration** at the top part of the page should be clicked so as to save it. **If not, the current configuration will be lost** and the deleted options will continue to appear.

 ![MessageUnsavedChanges](../img/MessageUnsavedChanges.png)
 >*Illustration 24.
 Saving the configuration.*